MU-VUT/MU-VUT.github.io/README.md

 More about VAM: [link](https://www.geeksforgeeks.org/transportation-problem-set-4-vogels-approximation-method/)

-Webiste powered by GitHub Pages.
+Website powered by GitHub Pages.
 [Link to website](https://mu-vut.github.io/).
 Only in czech version.

 ## Instructions